tmaciejewski/see/README.md

 Mnesia storage can be used to gain persistance and distribution.
 There can be as many `db` nodes as needed, though it was only tested using a single node.
-All tables are `disc_copy`, so it still must fit in RAM.
-Table fragmentation is not yet implemented.
+All tables are `disc_copy`, so it still must fit into RAM as table fragmentation is not yet implemented.

 To select Mnesia storage use `see_db_storage_mnesia` value as `storage` app option.
-Then you need to create schema.
-To create schema for a single node, run `rebar3 shell --sname db@localhost` (or other name if you use custom name) and type:
+Then you need to create schema and tables.
+To do it for a single node, run `rebar3 shell --sname db@localhost` (or other name if you use custom name) and type:

     (db@localhost)1> mnesia:create_schema([node()]).